 6) Example: Adult with acid reflux

 Natural health/preventative: work on strengthening digestion naturally to up regulate stomach acid production to stop the acid reflux.

 Western medicine: take a Rx acid blocker that turns off/suppresses stomach acid (weakening digestion and severely limiting your body’s ability to absorb nutrients– double yikes)!

 I’m REALLY huge on common sense.
 Each part of your body is there for a reason and you need it, thus it shouldn’t just be removed if deemed necessary by the medical doctor getting paid big bucks to cut it out(!).
 Your body works as a system of systems; find out the root cause and address it (not cover it up with a Rx drug!).
-I also love the simple diagnostics of a holistic approach like hair analysis, questionnaires, and bodily observations: nails, skin, tongue, temperature, pulse, sleep, bowels, etc.
+I also love the simple diagnostics of a holistic approach like hair analysis, the personal nutrition assessment, and bodily observations: nails, skin, tongue, temperature, pulse, sleep, bowels, etc.

 So tell me, what approach works best for you?

 Also published on Medium.